- 90% overall student satisfaction (National Student Survey 2016).

 In your first year, you will be introduced to key aspects of theory within the field of media and cultural studies, focusing on different concepts relating to the notion of identity.
 You'll gain an in-depth understanding of the development of mass media and the role it plays within culture and society, examining topics such as mass communications, sociology, political science, media and cultural studies.

 In your second year, you'll explore the ways in which non-fiction media such as news, documentary, lifestyle journalism and popular factual television articulate and explore contemporary experiences of profound social change.
 You may also study global trends in television and the major themes and topics in the realms of popular culture.
-Other topics currently include radio and podcasting, travel journalism and politics and the media.
+Other topics currently include Radio and Podcasting, Race, Class and Intersectional Identities and Politics and the Media.

 In your third year, you will have the opportunity to undertake a work placement and a piece of research on a topic that is of interest to you for your dissertation.
-Other topics students are currently studying in their final year include major 'media events' such as 9/11, Cult Film and TV and modules such as Understanding Globalisation and Reporting Africa.
+Other topics students are currently studying in their final year include major ‘media events’ such as 9/11, Cult Film and TV, and modules such as The Media, the Critic and the Public Sphere, and Mediating the Self.

 Here are some of the varied range of modules we currently offer: